 The application form should be completed using the Health and Care Research Wales Faculty Awards Management System.
-Please note that the research team (PhD supervisor, nominated Head of Department, sponsor and finance officer as a minimum) will be required to confirm participation during the application process, and the sponsor will be required to sign off the completed application form, before it can be submitted.
+Please note that the supporting team (PhD supervisor/ academic mentor, nominated Head of Department, organisational approver and finance officer as a minimum) will be required to confirm participation during the application process, and the organisational approver and finance officer will be required to sign off the completed application form before it can be submitted.
 Therefore, sufficient time should be factored in for them to respond before the submission deadline.